taroooyan/devsacloud/README.md

 ## Usege
 Usage of ./devsacloud:
 - -boot
   boot server
 - -create
   create new server
 - -delete
   delete server
 - -stop
   stop server

+## TODO
+- Search server and disk form all zone
+- add to confilm when exec delete command
+- Show server plan and price
+- add ssh option to access server with ssh